offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

 If the resulting similarity graph isn't a clique graph but is close to being one (corrupted cliques), a heuristic algorithm called cluster affinity search technique (CAST) can correct it.
-At it's core, the algorithm attempts to re-create each corrupted clique in its corrected form by iteratively finding the ...
+At its core, the algorithm attempts to re-create each corrupted clique in its corrected form by iteratively finding the ...

 1. closest node not in the clique/cluster and including it _if it exceeds the similarity graph threshold_.
 2. farthest node within the clique/cluster and removing it _if it doesn't exceed the similarity graph threshold_.